-Educational Trips will be counted as attendance credits if they are approved in advance.
+Educational Trips must be counted as attendance credits if they are approved in advance.
 Educational trip forms are available from the school office.
 Please note that students who participate in educational trips during the school year are not eligible for perfect attendance recognition.

-Tardies - If a student's tardies add up to an equivalent of a day (6.5 hrs.), they will not be eligible for perfect attendance.
+Tardies - If a student's tardies add up to an equivalent of a day, (6.5 hrs), they will not be eligible for perfect attendance.

-All absences and tardies must be reported by calling the school.
+\\\ All absences and tardies must be reported by calling the main office

-If your child is absent for any reason, please call the school office at (315) 687-2880 by 9:30 a.m.
+If your child is absent for any reason, please call Bolivar's main office at (315) 687-2880 by 9:30 am.

 If you do not inform us by phone on the day of your child's absence, you will receive an automated voice mail message informing you of your child's unexcused absence from school.
 We are required to have a written excuse on file from the parent or guardian giving the specific reason for an absence.
-The excuse should be sent to school with your child on the day of his/her return.
+The excuse should be sent to school with your child on the day of their return.
 To aid our school nurses in keeping accurate health records, this excuse should be specific.
-An example of a recommended absence excuse is shown below or use the yellow Home To School Note pad: